David Rogers (racing driver): Racing career

 Rogers won hundreds of short-track races throughout Florida.
 He was crowned NASCAR’s National Short Track Champion in 1994 after, while driving his own late model, he won all 22 races at Volusia County Speedway in Barberville, Florida, making him the first NASCAR Weekly Series national champion to complete a season undefeated.
 He had wins in all of New Smyrna Speedway’s biggest races, including the Florida Governor’s Cup, Orange Blossom 100, Red Eye 100, Pete Orr Memorial and World Series of Asphalt Stock Car Racing.

-He competed in 5 NASCAR Busch Series events, 3 in 1982, 1 in 1983 and the other in 1992.
-His best finish was 9th at Charlotte Motor Speedway, he also failed to qualify to one Busch Series event.
-He ran 2 ARCA Racing Series races, failed to qualify to one and withdrew from other, between 1980 and 1984.
+Rogers competed in five NASCAR Busch Series events, three in 1982, one in 1983 and the other in 1992.
+His best finish was ninth at Charlotte Motor Speedway, he also failed to qualify to one Busch Series event.
+He ran two ARCA Racing Series races, failed to qualify to one and withdrew from other, between 1980 and 1984.

-Rogers also ran 3 NASCAR Southeast Series races, between 1991 and 1992, with a best finish of 6th at Volusia County Speedway.
+Rogers also ran three NASCAR Southeast Series races, between 1991 and 1992, with a best finish of sixth at Volusia County Speedway.

-He was a frequent competitor in the Snowball Derby, his best finish was 6th (twice), in 2008 and 2013.
+Rogers was a frequent competitor in the Snowball Derby, his best finish was 6th (twice), in 2008 and 2013.
 His last race was in the 2019 Snowball Derby.

 New Smyrna Speedway named their Division I NASCAR weekly series championship division the David Rogers Super Late Models as a tribute.